yilun917/Robo-fish-control/README.md

 This github repository contains the controlling code for the controller of the robotic fish.
 One version is for the Arduino which uses C++.
 The other version for Raspberry Pi uses Python.

+# Supported Python Version
+Python 3

+# How to Use
+The program is designed for Arduino/Raspberry Pi.
+A corresponding RC transmitter is need to connect to the controller on specified pin (written in code comments) to read in the signal.
+And then process through the controller to output signal to the servos.
+The connection between servo and controller is also included in the code comment.

+# Issues
+The raspberry pi does not support hardware PWM as I know.
+Thus, without external chips, the controlling of servo is very poor.

 # License
 The contents of this repository are covered under the MIT [Liscense](./LISCENSE).